sne21star/sne21star.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Computer Engineering, Purdue University, December 2020
+* M.S. in Computer Science, University of Massachusetts, Amherst, May 2023

 Work experience
 ======
-* Synopsis, Lima Perú, Automation Engineer
-  * Conducted research to identify appropriate software to use and applied my research using Katalon Studio and Appium
-  * Developed Automated Test scripts to Test Web and mobile Application for Synopsis’s client
+* Software Engineering Intern, Ford Motor Company
+    * Developed Endpoints in Spring Boot for tabled data manipulation
+    * Wrote SQL queries to manipulate tabled data
+    * Developed Python Script to call Endpoints
+    * Designed Mobile Application for Road Trips for Ford vechicles in 2 Day Hackthon Challenge
+    * Skills: SQL, Hadoop, Rest API, Spring Boot, Python Development, Pyspark, Postman

+* BioNLP, University of Massachusetts, Amherst
+  * SDOH iOS Annie App Summer 2021-present
+  * Creating iOS mobile application to help users in poverty find resources and programs to help them in times of need
+  * Developed with Mapbox software library, and Firebase to help uses find tailored resources close to them.
+  * Created web crawling programs to find resources and create a database of resources.
+  * Fine tuning BERT NLP model to extract important information from resources to create a tailored experience

 * Purdue University, VIP Researcher
     * Research team is VAA: Visual Analysis for Understanding Animal Behavior
     * Designed and developed a GUI for a research team that tracks turkey for poultry production
     * Abstract for my GUI was accepted to Purdue’s Undergraduate Research Conference.
     * Converted GUI to web application over the summer that is now interactive and intuitive that showcases 7 graphs which can interact with video data, 5 statistical graphs, an animation that tracers the turkey’s path, and a tab that showcase ML model used to track turkeys

+* Synopsis, Lima Perú, Automation Engineer
+  * Conducted research to identify appropriate software to use and applied my research using Katalon Studio and Appium
+  * Developed Automated Test scripts to Test Web and mobile Application for Synopsis’s client

 Skills
 ======
 * Python
     * Dash
     * Plotly
+    * Web Development
 * C
 * Java
+    * Java Development
+    * Spring Boot
 * C++
 * MATLAB
 * Tensorflow